The 12 Best Neighborhoods in Knoxville

 Residents are part of the downtown Knoxville scene.
 Many of Knoxville’s public events, such as races and cultural festivals, occur in Old City.
 Enjoy live music and plays, or go on art walks here.
 It’s a great place to live if you’re looking for an urban environment with plenty of things to do.

-A neighborhood transformed but preserved, Old City features many rehabbed historic buildings and homes.
+A neighborhood transformed but preserved, Old City features many rehabbed historic buildings and homes, and it’s close to vibrant Market Square.

 Oakwood

 Oakwood is a historic neighborhood located in north Knoxville about 2.5 miles from downtown.
-It’s a great place to live if you’re looking for an urban environment without living in a downtown core.
+This zip code is a great place to live if you’re looking for an urban environment without living in a downtown core.

 The homes here have a distinct architectural style and aesthetic for Knoxville housing.
 Many were built between the 1920s and 1950s.
 However, there are also townhomes and condos.
 Oakwood had six listings in October 2022 for a median list price of $270,000.